Run by Bangor Business School

 Demonstrate key presentation, organisation and writing-up skills through planning, editing and compiling a substantial research dissertation.

 Appreciate the purpose of key aspects of planning and carrying out research into business and management

-Synthesise and critically appraise a body of academic or industrial literature to generate a research proposal.
+An ability to synthesise and critically appraise a body of academic or industrial literature to generate a research proposal.

 Teaching and Learning Strategy